Non-Smooth Integrability Theory: Introduction

 The results in the second half of the paper are specifically constructed with a view to discussing the consistency of estimation methods.
-For an estimation method of the true value $x$, it is said to be consistent if the estimated value $x_N$ converges in probability to $x$ as the data size $N$ increases.
-To summarise our results, we obtain the following: if the estimation method for the demand function satisfies consistency, then the estimation method for the utility function that is constructed by the given estimation method for the demand function and the computational process in Theorem 1 also satisfies consistency.
+An estimation method of the true value $x$ is said to be consistent if the estimated value $x_N$ converges in probability to $x$ as the data size $N$ increases.
+To summarize our results, we can state the following: if the estimation method for the demand function satisfies consistency, then the estimation method for the utility function that is constructed by the given estimation method for the demand function and the computational process in Proposition 1 also satisfies consistency.
 We believe that this presents a new way of estimating utility functions for econometric theory.
 In particular, this result can be applied to any estimation method, whether parametric or non-parametric.

 The structure of this paper is as follows.
-First, Section 2 defines several terms in consumer theory that are necessary for reading this paper.
-Section 3 presents the main result, whereas Subsection 3.1 discusses the construction method of the utility function, and Subsection 3.2 discusses the completeness of the space and the continuity of the calculation results.
-Section 4 discusses the position of the present work in the context of related research and provides a list of open problems.
-Section 5 is the conclusion.
-As many of the theorems in this paper have long proofs, all proofs are placed in Section 6.
+First, Section 2 defines several terms in consumer theory that are necessary for understanding this paper.
+Section 3 introduces a method of constructing the utility function.
+Section 4 discusses the compactness of the space and the continuity of the representation results.
+Section 5 considers the position of the present work in the context of related research and provides a list of open problems.
+Section 6 summarizes the conclusions of this study.
+Because many of the theorems in this paper have long proofs, all proofs are placed in Section 7.